Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 Because a Task can have several inputs and outputs, `tp.configure_task` can receive lists of `DataNodeConfig` objects.

-We can have the same behaviour by doing:
+We can have the same behavior by doing:

 ```python
 import taipy as tp